-7. Each Client NWDAF updates its own ML model based on the aggregated ML model information distributed by the Server NWDAF at step 6.
+8. Each Client NWDAF updates its own ML model based on the aggregated ML model information distributed by the Server NWDAF at step 7.

+9. [Optional] The non-participant clients may update its local data by using the current mechanism in clause 6.2 of TS 23.288 [5] to resolve the data heterogeneity issue.

-NOTE: The steps 2-7 should be repeated until the training termination condition (e.g. maximum number of iterations, or the result of loss function is lower than a threshold) is reached.
+NOTE: The steps 4-9 should be repeated until the training termination condition (e.g. maximum number of iterations, or the result of loss function is lower than a threshold) is reached.